How to Make a Book

 Learn how to make a book and bind it, using the simple "Japanese book binding technique" where a single ribbon holds the entire book together.
 A journal or photo album made this way makes a beautiful gift.

 If you'd like to learn how to bind a book, then the Japanese bookbinding technique is one of the easiest ways to learn.
 You don't need any special equipment, and the finished result is really pretty.
-Here's a journal I made for sister in law for her birthday:
+Here's one I made with a bird and flowers print:

 Here's a view of the binding:

 And here is a picture of another book I made with super cute paper.
 I love how bright and colourful it looks!

 How to Make a Book - Materials